 All branches of the arts flourish in Iceland, especially painting, which started in earnest at the turn of the century.
 Literature has always been the mainstay of Icelandic culture but other aspects of the national heritage that used to be important in past centuries include manuscript illumination, woodcarving and folk music.

-There are many theatre companies in Iceland, including a National Theatre.
+Icelandic theatre is flourishing with three large theaters in Reykjavik, one in Akureyri and countless regional theatres in addition to independent theatre groups working all over the country.
 In Reykjavík there is a symphony orchestra, an opera house and ballet company.
 International performers make regular visits, especially to the Reykjavík Arts Festival.
+Reykjavik International Film Festival and the Iceland Airwaves music festival.

 Iceland Travel 2016 © - All Rights Reserved - Skógarhlíð 12 105 Reykjavik Iceland